temujindang/website-1/content/careers/systems-engineers.md

 We expect you to have detailed knowledge of a favorite language, tool or system, but that you are also able to quickly pick up new ones as needed.
-And while implementation experience is essential, enthusiasm and interest can trump experience.
+And while implementation experience is essential, enthusiasm and interest can outweigh experience.
 We are willing to take a chance on someone who wants to step up.